 Plantar fasciitis

-This condition is relatively common and known as policeman’s heel, in brief, it is inflammation or wear and tear of the soft tissues.
+This condition is relatively common and is also known as policeman’s heel.
+In brief, it is inflammation or wear and tear of the soft tissues.
 It often occurs after extended periods of walking on hard surfaces or in different shoes (flip flops for example).
 It is most obvious when you take your first step in the morning and after sitting for prolonged periods.

 The average plantar heel pain episode lasts longer than six months and it affects up to 10-15 percent of the population.
 However, approximately 90 percent of cases are treated successfully with conservative care.